Buffalo Bills vs. New England Patriots NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 - The Patriots covered the spread in their only game when underdogs by 4 points or more.

-- New England's games this season have gone over the total in nine out of 17 opportunities (52.9%).
+- New England's games this year have eclipsed the over/under nine times in 17 opportunities (52.9%).

-- When New England puts up more than 17.0 points, it is 8-4 against the spread and 9-3 overall.
+- New England is 8-4 against the spread and 9-3 overall when the team puts up more than 17.0 points.

-- When New England piles up more than 272.8 yards, the team is 8-7 against the spread and 8-7 overall.
+- In games that New England picks up over 272.8 yards, the team is 8-7 against the spread and 8-7 overall.

-- The Patriots have turned the ball over 23 times, seven fewer times than the Bills have forced turnovers (30).
+- This year the Patriots have 23 turnovers, seven fewer than the Bills have takeaways (30).

 Home and road insights

-- As 4-point favorites or greater at home, the Bills are 4-2-2 ATS.
+- The Bills are 4-2-2 ATS as 4-point favorites or more at home.

-- In nine games at home this year, Buffalo has hit the over three times.
+- This season, in nine games at home, Buffalo has gone over the total three times.

-- New England is 5-3 against the spread, and 6-2 overall, away from home.
+- New England is 6-2 overall, and 5-3 against the spread, away from home.

 - The Patriots have two wins ATS (2-2) away from home as 4-point underdogs or more.